-Michigan’s Super Drunk Driving law went into effect on October 31, 2010.
-It created enhanced punitive and driver license sanctions for Michigan drunk drivers with a Bodily Alcohol Content (BAC) of .17 or above.
+Michigan’s Super Drunk Driving Law went into effect on October 31, 2010.
+It created enhanced punitive and driver license sanctions for Michigan drunk drivers with a Bodily Alcohol Content (BAC) of .17 gerams % or above.
 It only applies to first offense drunk driving as penalties and driver license sanctions for second or subsequent offenses remain unchanged and more punitive than for super drunk driving.
-This is true even for repeat offenders with BACs at or above .17.
+This is true even for repeat offenders with BACs at or above .17 grams %.

-What are the Penalties for a High BAC Super Drunk Driving in Michigan?
+What Are the Penalties for High BAC Super Drunk Driving in Michigan?

 Michigan drivers found or pleading guilty to a High BAC super drunk driving face an array of serious punishments and consequences, including potentially more time in jail and less time on the road.